JHU-EN-601-644-S25/CardioCrisisCrew/README.md

 **Note:** For our purpose, we used an outlet as a power source.
 However, in a real-world scenario, a battery pack should be attached to the device before use.

 ### 1. Place Electrodes
-- Three electrodes need to be placed on the body
+- Three electrodes need to be placed on the body.
+There are a few possible configurations:
   ![electrode diagram](ecgdiagram.png)

 ### 2. Turn on Device and Begin Data Collection